 Management of Failure to follow Pupils and staff Serious Low Low

 confirmed cases PHE/ NHS Track A record will be kept of all visitors, that

 of coronavirus and Trace choose not to check in via the NHS

 procedures COVID-19 app and a QR code, with

-increases the likelihood of sufficient detail to support rapid contact
+increases the sufficient detail to support rapid contact

-exposure to tracing if required by NHS Test and
+likelihood of tracing if required by NHS Test and

+exposure to Trace.

-coronavirus in the Trace.
+coronavirus in the school community.

-school community.

-correct community.
+School community.
 We will take swift action if we become

 aware that someone who has attended

 Anxiety and dissent has tested positive for coronavirus

 within the school (COVID-19).

 community

 We will contact the local health

 protection team.
 This team will also

 contact schools directly if they become

 aware that someone who has tested

 positive for coronavirus (COVID-19) attended the school - as identified by

 NHS Test and Trace.

-TWIO TEST AND TRACE.
+TWIO Test and Trace.

 The health protection team will carry out

 a rapid risk assessment to confirm who

 has been in close contact with the

 person during the period that they were

 infectious, and ensure they are asked to

 self-isolate.

 The health protection team will work with

 schools in this situation to guide them

 through the actions they need to take.

 Based on the advice from the health

 protection team, we will send home

 those people who have been in close

-contact with the person who has tested

-positive, advising them to self-isolate for
+contact with the person who has tested positive, advising them to self-isolate for

 the next full 10 days since they were last

+THE HEALTUIL TO days since they were last

-DS Risk Assessment: School operation from 1 September 2020 Issue 5.2 March 2021 Page 63 of 75 -- ------------ ----------------------------- in close contact with that person when they were infectious.
+DS Risk Assessment: School operation from 1 September 2020 Issue 5.2 March 2021 Page 64 of 76 -- ------------ ----------------------------- in close contact with that person when they were infectious.
 Close contact means: anyone who lives in the same household as someone with coronavirus (COVID-19) symptoms or who has tested positive for coronavirus (COVID-19) anyone who has had any of the following types of contact with someone who has tested positive for coronavirus (COVID-19) with a PCR or LFD test: face-to-face contact including being coughed on or having a face-to-face conversation within 1 metre. been within 1 metre for 1 minute or longer without face-to-face contact. sexual contacts been within 2 metres of someone for more than 15 minutes (either as a one-off contact, or added up together over one day) travelled in the same vehicle or a plane.
 The health protection team will provide definitive advice on who must be sent home.
-To support them in doing so, we will keep a record of pupils and staff in each group, and any close contact that takes places between children and staff
+To support them in doing so, we will keep a record of pupils and staff in each group, and any close contact that